GreatCowBASIC/Demonstration_Sources/README.md

 # Coding Good Practice

-The Great Cow BASIC demonstration must provide a description for each of the following:
+The GCBASIC demonstration must provide a description for each of the following:
  - Every constant, variable,  etc.
  - Every method, with a description for each parameter, the return value, and any exceptions thrown.